Paul Gauguin: Death

 At the beginning of 1903, Gauguin engaged in a campaign designed to expose the incompetence of the island's gendarmes, in particular Jean-Paul Claverie, for taking the side of the natives directly in a case involving the alleged drunkenness of a group of them.
 Claverie, however, escaped censure.
 At the beginning of February, Gauguin wrote to the administrator, François Picquenot, alleging corruption by one of Claverie's subordinates.
 Picquenot investigated the allegations but could not substantiate them.
 Claverie responded by filing a charge against Gauguin of libeling a gendarme.
 He was subsequently fined 500 francs and sentenced to three months' imprisonment by the local magistrate on 27 March 1903.
 Gauguin immediately filed an appeal in Papeete and set about raising the funds to travel to Papeete to hear his appeal.

 At this time Gauguin was very weak and in great pain and resorted once again to using morphine.
 He died suddenly on the morning of 8 May 1903.

 Earlier, he had sent for his pastor, Paul Vernier, complaining of fainting fits.
 They had chatted together, and Vernier had left, believing him in a stable condition.
-However, Gauguin's neighbour, Tioka, found him dead at 11 o'clock, confirming the fact in the traditional Marquesan way by chewing his head in an attempt to revive him.
+However, Gauguin's neighbour, Tioka, found him dead at 11 o'clock, confirming the fact in the traditional Marquesan way by biting his scalp in an attempt to revive him.
 By his bedside was an empty bottle of laudanum, which has given rise to speculation that he was the victim of an overdose.
 Vernier believed he died of a heart attack.

 Gauguin was buried in the Catholic Calvary Cemetery (Cimetière Calvaire), Atuona, Hiva 'Oa, at 2 p.m. the next day.
 In 1973, a bronze cast of his Oviri figure was placed on his grave, as he had indicated was his wish.
 Ironically, his nearest neighbor in the cemetery is Bishop Martin, his grave surmounted by a large white cross.
 Vernier wrote an account of Gauguin's last days and burial, reproduced in O'Brien's edition of Gauguin's letters to Monfreid.